foss2serve/github-workflow-activity/activity.md

 # GitHub Workflow Activity

-## Form teams
+## 1. Form teams

-Form a 3-person team.
-If you can't form a team of 3, form a team of 2.

-Assign the following roles to the members of your team.
-If you are in a team of 2, assign contributor-1 and maintainer to the same person.

-Roles:

-- Maintainer: Creates and maintains a GitHub project.
-- Contributor-1: Contributes to the GitHub project created by the maintainer.
-- Contributor-2: Contributes to the GitHub project created by the maintainer.

-Switch roles occasionally.
-Maintainer doesn't have as much to do as the contributors.
-If you do switch roles, physically switch computers.
-In other words, the computers should be associated with the roles.
-This might mean that the owner of the computer may have to enter his/her password for GitHub occasionally.
+Form a of 2 or 3 person team.
+It's better to work with someone who is using the same operating system as you.

+Each team member will sometimes be a maintainer and sometimes a contributor.
+Rotate roles as necessary to ensure everyone in your team gets a chance to experience each role.

-## Overview
+## 2. Overview

-In this activity your team will play out several scenarios following steps described in _GitHub Workflow Reference_ (the other document you were given).
+In this activity your team will play out several scenarios following steps described in _Workflow Reference_ (at the end of this document).

-## Setup the project

-- Help your maintainer to create a new project on GitHub named `favorites`.
+## 3. Create an organization on GitHub

+- Name it what you like.
+- Set the default permissions so that all organization members can create projects and write to any project in the organization.
+- Add all team members to the organization.

+## 4. Create official upstream repository in organization

+- Name it `ourfavorites`
+- Give it a default README.md file.

-## Contributor-1 setup
+## 5. Contributor-1 setup

+- Select a team member to be Contributor-1
-- Help Contributor-1 to follow _Setup: (1-4)_ to prepare his/her local and remote repositories.
+- Help Contributor-1 to follow _Setup: (1-4)_ in the _Workflow Reference_ to prepare his/her local and remote repositories.

-## First contribution
+## 6. First contribution

-- Help contributor-1 to follow _Starting your contribution: (5-13)_ to add a
+- Help Contributor-1 to follow _Starting your contribution: (5-13)_ to add a
-  new file `favorite-foods.txt` that contains a couple of contributor-1's favorite foods.
+  new file `favorite-foods.txt` that contains a couple of Contributor-1's favorite foods.
+- Select someone to play Maintainer (not Contributor-1).
-- Help the maintainer to accept contributor-1's pull-request on GitHub.
+- Help the Maintainer to accept Contributor-1's pull-request on GitHub.
-- Help contributor-1 to follow _Update your master (27-28)_ and
+- Help Contributor-1 to follow _Update your master (27-28)_ and
   _Delete unneeded branches (29-31)_ to clean up.

 Congratulations, your team has made its first contribution!
-Celebrate.
+Celebrate. :clap: :clap:

-## Contributor-2 setup and second contribution
+## 7. Contributor-2 setup and second contribution

 - Help Contributor-2 to follow _Setup: (1-4)_ to prepare his/her local and remote repositories.
 - Repeat the steps above to have contributor-2 contribute a new file `favorite-movies.txt` with a couple of his/her favorite movies.
 - Make sure that the maintainer has accepted contributor-2's pull-request and contributor-2 has updated their master and cleaned up.

-Celebrate again.
+Celebrate again. :clap: :clap:

+If you have 3 team members, repeat this scenario adding a file `favorite-animals.txt`.

-## First synchronization
+## 8. First synchronization

 - Contributor-1's repositories are out of synch.
-Help contributor-1 follow _Keep your repositories up-to-date (18-23)_ to update his/her repositories.
+Help Contributor-1 follow _Keep your repositories up-to-date (18-23)_ to update his/her repositories.

 Celebrate.
-But keep it small.
-Don't worry, there will be bigger celebrations later.
+But keep it small. :clap: Don't worry, there will be bigger celebrations later.

-## Contribute conflicting changes
+## 9. Contribute conflicting changes

-- Have contributor-1 and contributor-2 independently follow the contribution
+- Have Contributor-1 and Contributor-2 independently follow the contribution
   workflow to add another favorite food to the end of `favorite-foods.txt`.
 - Maintainer, accept one of the pull-requests.
 Try to accept the other.
 You won't be able to because changes in the pull-request conflict with the other